Articles of Incorporation and Rules

 Chapter 5 Other

-Article 33.
-Any amendment or repeal of these rules shall be made with the consent of a majority of the auditors and with the approval of the General Meeting of Representatives.
+Article 33 Amendments and repeal of these regulations shall be made with the consent of a majority of the auditors and approved by the General Assembly.

 Supplementary Provisions